Photography: Amanda Clarke

 For those leading organizations, the ability to see where individuals on our teams may be struggling with self-care is also important.
 As leaders, we have to create an environment where people have the space to take care of their own issues, whether related to family, finances or personal well-being.
 If they are unable to work through these things or to voice where they are as a member of our teams, their ability to make strategic, sound decisions is compromised.

 “You can’t just cut yourself in two,” as Servane puts it.
 You have to promote honesty and make people comfortable enough to bring their issues above the board.
 You may not always be equipped in the appropriate way to help the person, so it is important to understand you and your organization’s limitations, but creating space is a necessity.

 As the leader of a now thriving business, Servane regularly has to ask herself, “If you leave the boat, is the organization continuing?
 Or are you the boat?”
 If you were to step away today for a crisis or emergency, have you empowered your team to collaborate and make decisions independent of your involvement?
 Servane explains that it is an act of generosity to create a space for people to grow and flourish, who are then able to maneuver the boat when leaders have to take care of themselves or shift their focus to growth.

 By promoting a safe space for your team to communicate and work through their own areas of misalignment, we are protecting their ability to make strategic decisions, and thus, ultimately increasing the capacity of the entire company.
 We may not always have the answers to help each team member problem-solve, but we can ensure they speak up when imbalance or burnout is creeping in so that we promote self-care and maintain a healthy, forward-moving dynamic.

 Capacity Building Using the 5 Pillars

-Here are Ogunte’s five pillars for amplifying change and building capacity.
+Here are Ogunte’s five pillars for amplifying change and building capacity, plus a worksheet to help you practice them.
 These pillars are intended to be viewed simultaneously, as they are interconnected in allowing growth: